Benjamin Park: Career

 A review of Park's American Nationalisms in Journal of the Early Republic said, "Park’s ambition is the source of this book’s strengths and of most of its shortcomings"; and, a review in Journal of American History said that Park "argues that the Revolution severed the one thing Americans had in common, that they were subjects of the British Crown.
 The lack of definition in American nationhood fostered grave anxieties for the country's future.
 To fill the gap and unify the citizenry, thinkers in the early republic cultivated particularist visions of American character and destiny and projected them onto the country as a whole.
 These notions were regionally grounded."
 The book was a finalist for Johns Hopkins University Press's Sally and Morris Lasky Prize for Political History.

 Kingdom of Nauvoo (2020) is described in Publishers Weekly as Park's "fastidiously researched" telling of the Latter Day Saints "'kingdom of Nauvoo' in western Illinois. [...]
 Park, who was given extensive access to the Mormon Church’s archives, entertainingly establishes this little-known Mormon settlement’s proper place within the formative years of the Illinois and Missouri frontier."
 According to its Kirkus review, the aspirations of the Latter Day Saints that Park documents in the book "involved a repudiation of the [U.S.] Constitution in favor of a document called the Council of Fifty, which, [according to Park], 'rejected America’s democratic system as a failed experiment and sought to replace it with a theocratic kingdom.'"

 During 2014, a book review by Park (viz. of David F. Holland's Sacred Borders: Continuing Revelation and Canonical Restraint in Early America) catalyzed some controversy among the Mormon apologetics community.
-In his review, Park advocated for the robustly secular framework of 19th-century historical studies within which to engage the greater religious studies academy with regard to Book of Mormon studies.
+In his review, Park advocated for employing the robustly secular framework of nineteenth-century historical studies to engage the greater religious studies academy on Book of Mormon studies.

-In 2017, Park joined twenty other Mormon studies scholars in signing a friend-of-the-court brief filed with the U.S. Supreme Court with regard to its review of Trump Administration's travel bans.
+In 2017, Park joined twenty other Mormon studies scholars in signing a friend-of-the-court brief filed with the U.S. Supreme Court with regard to its review of Trump administration's travel bans.
 The brief draws parallels between historical U.S. government-promoted anti-Mormon sentiments and the allegedly anti-Muslim atmosphere of the proposed bans.
-In 2017 Park was among ten co-authors publishing "Shoulder to the Wheel: Resources to Help Latter-day Saints Face Racism ..."
+In 2017 Park was among ten co-authors who published the online pamphlet "Shoulder to the Wheel: Resources to Help Latter-day Saints Face Racism."